 I started off using the original Contour Cam.
 I loved the mounting system, video quality, and durability of the camera.
 In fact, this thing still worked after a bike crash in which I cracked my helmet in 3 places and had the camera ripped off.
 It was dinged up and the latch on the battery door broke, but the video was still top notch.

-Last year, I upgraded to a Contour Roam.
+After that, I upgraded to a Contour Roam.
 It boasts even better video quality, water resistance, and an easier on/off system.
 I also switched from using a helmet mount to one on my handlebars.
-I get more vibration on the handlerbars, but the camera angle is better and I don’t look like a dork with the camera on my head. 🙂
+I get more vibration on the handlebars, but the camera angle is better and I don’t look like a dork with the camera on my head. 🙂